“A little warrior who never gave up” – Lino walks again

-For Lino however, a young boy from South Sudan, climbing trees is a memory he would rather forget.
+For Lino however, a young boy from South Sudan, climbing trees was a memory he would rather forget.

-In 2014, when Lino was just 9 years old, he and his friends were playing and climbing trees, when he accidently fell out of the tree, cutting his leg open.
+In 2014, when Lino was just nine years old, he and his friends were playing and climbing trees, when he fell and cut his leg open.
 To clean the wounds, Lino washed his leg in the nearby river.
 But that night his leg began to swell, causing him a lot of pain.
 The following morning, his father and uncle took him to a nearby hospital for treatment, however, no one at that hospital knew how to treat the injury.
 Still in pain, Lino and his family visited a second hospital where they removed the fluid in the swelling.
 That night, Lino got a fever and the pain increased.
 Between the chills, sweat and tears, Lino’s father took Lino to a traditional medicine doctor, but once again this did not help.
 The wounds became infected, and the smell became nauseating.
-Lino’s condition was deteriorating, and his family feared he may die.
+Lino’s condition deteriorated, and his family feared he might die.

 Lino and his family had almost lost all hope of finding treatment.
-That was until they met someone who had attended an awareness session run by a worker from CBM’s partner, who told Lino and his family to go to Usratuna – a CBM-supported health centre for children with disabilities.
-CBM have been working with partners in Juba, South Sudan, to support people at risk of disability, and to improve the quality of life of people with disabilities through the promotion of rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.
+That was until they met someone who had attended an awareness session run by a worker from CBM’s partner.
+They told Lino and his family to go to Usratuna – a CBM-supported health centre for children with disabilities.
+CBM had worked with partners in Juba, South Sudan, to support people at risk of disability, and to improve the quality of life of people with disabilities through the promotion of rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.

-Arriving with a wooden stick tied to his leg, Lino was examined and given a treatment plan and crutches.
+Lino arrived with a wooden stick tied to his leg.
+He was examined and given a treatment plan and crutches.
 Lino spent the following year having his wounds treated until they healed.
-Then, in early 2020, he was referred to a hospital in Uganda where he had Xray’s and arrangements made for a three week hospital stay to undergo surgery.
-Hospitals in South Sudan are so poorly equipped, the operation could not be done there.
+Then, in early 2020, he was referred to a hospital in Uganda for x-rays and surgery.
+Hospitals in South Sudan were so poorly equipped, the operation could not be done there.

-As the Covid-19 pandemic hit, boarders closed and what was supposed to be a three-week hospital stay, turned into four months.
-Fortunately, Lino was in the good hands of the medical team who took great care of him and noted how brave he was, describing his as “a warrior who never gave up and had so much courage”.
+As the Covid-19 pandemic hit and borders closed, Lino’s three-week hospital stay turned into four months.
+Fortunately, Lino was in the good hands of the medical team who took great care of him and noted how brave he was, describing him as: “a warrior who never gave up and had so much courage”.